 Last time, we covered:

-This time we discuss what happens when e-bills actually get to claims administrators and how claims administrators respond.
-Again, we'll analogize the e-billing process to the emailing process in order to help explain e billing concepts.
+This time we discuss what happens when electronic bills actually get to claims administrators and how claims administrators respond.
+Again, we'll analogize the electronic billing process to the emailing process in order to help explain e billing concepts.

 SENT/ACCEPTED FOR REVIEW

 If the automated system doesn’t detect any errors, it forwards your email.
 The intended recipient gets your message in their inbox and can read the message.

 If the claims administrator confirms that the electronic bill submission is complete and that the injured worker can be verified, they will move the electronic bill forward to review.
 The claims administrator has 2 working days from electronic bill submission to notify the bill submitter that they forwarded the electronic bill (purple).